Why doesn't my treatment work?

 Many patients come to Dr. Stefano Pallanti after seeing many doctors in Italy or in their own countries, and many times they have visited doctors in other countries around the world.
 Patients often travel to the United States, but also to Australia, looking for treatments that work for them.
 Many patients say they feel worse after visiting multiple neurologists and psychiatrists.

-The reasons for not responding to treatment can be multiple and include:
+The reasons for not responding to treatment are:

 Having the correct diagnosis provides the first step in formulating a personalized treatment.
 There are no treatments or medicines that suit everyone!